lyokha/nginx-easy-context/README.md

 *Free* means that they are not bound to the Nginx request object and their number is not anyhow restricted. *Persistent* means that they are not cleared upon internal redirections *unlike* the normal Nginx request context.

+Note that whether free contexts are shared between the main request and its subrequests or not depends on how the subrequests are spawned.
+Internally, a free context is bound to a distinct variable which tracks the context value.
+Normally, variables are shared between the main request and its subrequests which means that the contexts are shared too.
+However, some modules such as *echo-nginx-module* allocate a separate set of variables in subrequests they
-Note that *like* the normal Nginx request context, free contexts are not shared between the main request and its subrequests.
+spawn: in this case, the contexts are not shared between the main request and its subrequests.

 API
 ---